In this article, I’ll unpack the massive growth of advertising driven by the Amazon marketing services division.

 Measuring the return on total ad spend

-If advertising is your most significant investment/expense, then it better have a return.
-Let’s be clear: there is no return on investment until you return money to you personally.
+If advertising is your most significant investment/expense, it better have a return.
+Let’s be clear: there is no return on investment until you return money to yourself personally.

 Simply put, ads ROI isn’t business ROI.

-Too often, the message is you must advertise to grow your publishing business, but there is no guidance as to controlling costs.
-If you scale spend and sales but not profits, the only business that scaled up was the advertiser.
+Too often, the message is you must advertise to grow your publishing business, but there is no guidance on controlling costs.
+If you scale spending and sales increase, but not profits, then the only business that scaled up was the advertiser.

 The focus of return on investment is to find the one ad to rule them all.
-That helps evaluate ads, but it’s Return on total ad spend (ROTAS) determining if your ad strategy is profitable.
+That helps evaluate ads, but its Return on total ad spend (ROTAS) determines if your ad strategy is profitable.